 • Look for companies that offer money-back guarantees.
 This way, you can try out the system before making a long-term commitment.

 • Compare prices from different companies before making a purchase.
-There is a wide range of pricing in the medical alert system industry, so it is important to shop around to find the best deal.
+The medical alert system industry has a wide range of pricing, so it is important to shop around to find the best deal.

 • Consider buying a refurbished system.
 Refurbished systems are often just as good as new systems, but they cost less.